cyuonepro/docs/src/userguide/presales/hyperbdr-agent-investigation.md

 #### 2. Retrieve the operating system version

-Run the following command to view the operating system version.
+Run the following command to view the operating system version:

 ```bash